soupi/learn-haskell-blog-generator/src/08-testing.md

   , Paragraph "GHC will produce an executable when the source file satisfies both conditions:"
   , OrderedList
     [ "Defines the main function in the source file"
-    , "Defines the module name to be Main, or does not have a module declaration" ]
+    , "Defines the module name to be Main or does not have a module declaration" ]
   , Paragraph "Otherwise, it will only produce the .o and .hi files."
   ]